>TOPICS

 Cosmopolitan attitude

 Cosmopolitanism, like the nonviolent attitude, can only be a consciously chosen attitude.
 This implies a certain curiosity about other ways of living and the openness to get engaged with other ways of thinking.
 Above all, cosmopolitans feel responsible for the world in which they live.
-In their dealings with others, they try to avoid ‘essentialist‘ judgments.
-Furthermore, cosmopolitans always make an attempt, not to fix others to a certain identity.
+In their dealings with others, they try to avoid essentialist judgments.
+Furthermore, cosmopolitans always attempt, not to fix others to a certain identity.
 They seek to look behind the categories of identity, to be able to perceive the singular human being.
-Last but not least, cosmopolitans do not believe that they have already found the ultimate truth.
+Last but not least, cosmopolitans do not believe they have already found the ultimate truth.
 They are therefore always ready to revise their knowledge in the light of new, evident findings.

 The cosmopolitan: home everywhere or nowhere?

-The term ‘cosmopolitanism‘ is composed of ‘cosmos‘ (world, world-order, or universe) and ‘polites‘, the citizen of the ancient Greek city-state (‘polis‘).
-This definition of Diogenes from Sinopes’ situated the cosmopolitan outside of this limited, political, and existential community.
-“A ‘cosmopolites’ is one who, either in thoughts or in practice, distances himself from the customs and laws of his city and evaluates them from the standpoint of a higher order.1
+The term cosmopolitanism is composed of the cosmos (world, world-order, or universe) and polites‘, the citizens of the ancient Greek city-state (polis).
+This definition of Diogenes from Sinopes situated the cosmopolitan outside of this limited, political, and existential community.

-Hence, among enemies of cosmopolitanism, this connotation of the cosmopolitan of ‘standing outside the community‘, played an important role.
-Thus, European Jews, who had become the focus of resentment and anti-Semitic conspiracy theories, were often described by Nazis and Stalinists as ‘rootless cosmopolitans‘.
+Hence, among enemies of cosmopolitanism, this connotation of the cosmopolitan of standing outside the community played an important role.
+Thus, European Jews, who had become the focus of resentment and anti-Semitic conspiracy theories, were often described by Nazis and Stalinists as rootless cosmopolitans.

 Diogenes‘ dog life – a model?

-However, Diogenes’ subversive retreat from the Polis and his ascetic ‘dog life’ does not fit the image that the world has of the cosmopolitan today.
+However, Diogenes‘ subversive retreat from the Polis and his ascetic dog life does not fit the image that the world has of the cosmopolitan today.
 On the contrary, today the cosmopolitan is often located amid society.
 S/he moves on the stage of international relations – among politicians, stars, ambassadors, and international organizations.
-This makes him no less unpopular among contemporary conspiracy theorists than the ancient ‘punk’ Diogenes among his fellow citizens.
+This makes him no less unpopular among contemporary conspiracy theorists than the ancient ‚punk‘ Diogenes among his fellow citizens.

 Did Diogenes say that he was at home everywhere?
 All over the world, in the whole cosmos?
 Or did he mean the opposite thereof: not being at home anywhere, not in any part of the world?
 So is he who calls himself cosmopolitan at home everywhere or is he homeless? […] The difference could not be greater.
 Whether it means that a person transcends all national borders and believes that he or she belongs to a universal community of people.
-Or whether he or she can no longer feel at home anywhere as homeless, betrayed, expelled, banished – there are worlds between these cosmopolitanisms.”2
+Or whether he or she can no longer feel at home anywhere as homeless, betrayed, expelled, banished – there are worlds between these cosmopolitanism.
+2

 Who is a cosmopolitan?

-Indeed, these two very different worlds reveal that it is not easy to determine who can be called ‘cosmopolitan’.
+Indeed, these two very different worlds reveal that it is not easy to determine who can be called cosmopolitan.
 The position outside the community alone has never made anyone a cosmopolitan.
 Whether it is through privilege or voluntary or involuntary exclusion.
-Whoever does not identify with the community into which s/he was born because s/he has opportunities everywhere, can adhere to an abstract ‘humanism‘ that does not oblige to anything.
+Whoever does not identify with the community into which s/he was born because s/he has opportunities everywhere, can adhere to an abstract humanism that does not oblige to anything.
 On the other hand, those who feel excluded and at home nowhere can look down on the double standards of the privileged, without showing any solidarity with others.

 Likewise, living abroad alone has not made anyone a cosmopolitan.
 Even people, who leave their home country and spend their entire life in another country, do not necessarily become cosmopolitans.
 On the contrary, they may even become more ’nationalistic‘ than the people in their country of origin.
 Withdrawing from their new environment, they try to transplant the lifestyle of their home country into their new home.
 They consider only those contacts as full-fledged that confirm their worldview and their values.
 Thereby they can go on living as if they had never left their country.